osechet/devcontainers-features/src/zsh-plugins/README.md

 | plugins | Space separated list of ZSH plugin names that will be added to .zshrc | string | - |
 | omzPlugins | Space separated list of Oh-My-ZSH custom plugin Git URLs that will be cloned | string | - |
 | username | For which user to setup ZSH plugins, by default uses 'remoteUser' or 'containerUser' from config | string | - |

----

-_Note: This file was auto-generated from the [devcontainer-feature.json](https://github.com/devcontainers-contrib/features/blob/main/src/zsh-plugins/devcontainer-feature.json).
-Add additional notes to a `NOTES.md`._